tokio-rs/mio/doc/getting-started.md

 each time `try_write_buf` is called, writing starts where the previous write finished.

-Having a buffer that maintains the cursor and keep track of its current position is especially useful when working with non blocking sockets since, at any point, the socket may not be ready to be operated on the operation will have to be attempted at a later time.
+Having a buffer that maintains a cursor, keeping track of its current position, is especially useful when working with non blocking sockets since, at any point, the socket may not be ready to be operated on and the operation will have to be attempted at a later time.
 For example:

 ```rust